I originally posted this precisely 5-years ago today on July 31, 2014!

 Top with slices of tomato and sprinkle with a bit of kosher salt.

 Lay two slices of cheese on top and drizzle with sriracha.

 Repeat the layers of zucchini, tomatoes, salt, cheese and sriracha.
-Notice, my zucchini slices aren’t uniform.
+They don't need to be perfect.
+This recipe is forgiving.

 Place casserole dish in the preheated oven uncovered for 25 minutes.